-Your GI tract is an involuntary muscle which is constantly contracting and expanding.
+Your GI tract is powered by involuntary muscle contranctions.
 After you’ve eaten, your gastrointestinal muscle contracts and relaxes in order to move food from your stomach into the intestines.

 When the GI tract has finished digesting a meal, it continues to process the liquids and gasses remaining in the intestines.
 This process often causes your stomach to rumble when you’re hungry.
 Stomach growling is caused by intestinal contractions squeezing and popping intestinal gasses.
 Actually, stomach rumbles are simply flatulence that stays inside the body.